 26. Multi-process Sample Application

-This chapter describes the example applications for multi-processing that are included in the DPDK.
+This chapter describes example multi-processing applications that are included in the DPDK.

 26.1.
 Example Applications